ramojus/mellifluous.nvim/README.md

 ## Color sets
 ### Mellifluous
-Original meliora color set.
+Default and original meliora color set.
 For me it has that early (slightly sunny) morning after rainy night when you have slept well vibe.

 ![preview](assets/code.png)
 ![preview](assets/telescope.png)